flaviotruzzi/flaviotruzzi.github.io/_posts/2016-10-27-a-little-bit-on-loss-functions.markdown

  $$

-This is known as the Bayes classifier, which classify to the most probable class.
+This is known as the Bayes classifier, which classifies to the most probable class.

 ### Back to the beer